Thuleanx/thuleanx.github.io/_games/2024-03-14-doomolish.md

 # Code Snippets

-{::options parse_block_html="true" /}

-<details><summary markdown="span">Continuous collision detection</summary>
+Below are some code snippets of the engine.

+## Continous Collision Detection
 I've written a blog detailing the derivation of Doomolish's collision detection [here](/math/continuous-collision/2024/03/24/doomolish-collision-detection.html).
-It supports 2D continuous collision between static line-segments and dynamic circles, and boils down two functions, each using only 1 square root operation.
+It supports **2D continuous collision** between static line-segments and dynamic circles, and boils down two functions, each using only **1 square root operation**.
-All the math also generalizes to 3D, allowing for fast continuous collision detection between ellipsoids and triangle.

 ```rust
 fn penetration_time_circle_line(